 Our principal source of funds is cash generated from operations and borrowings available under our credit facilities.
-At May 2, 2015, we maintained \$100 million unsecured revolving credit facilities, of which \$10 million of borrowings were outstanding and \$2.2 million were reserved for standby letters of credit.
+At April 30, 2016, we maintained \$100 million unsecured revolving credit facilities, no borrowings were outstanding and \$2.2 million was reserved for standby letters of credit.
 We believe that existing capital resources will be sufficient to meet our liquidity and capital requirements for the next twelve months.
 See Note 4 of Notes to Consolidated Financial Statements.

-We continually evaluate capital projects to expand our production capacity, enhance packaging capabilities or improve efficiencies at our manufacturing facilities.
-Expenditures for property, plant and equipment amounted to \$11.6 million for Fiscal 2015.
-There were no material capital expenditure commitments at May 2, 2015.
+We continually evaluate capital projects to expand our production capacity, enhance packaging capabilities or improve efficiencies at our production facilities.
+Expenditures for property, plant and equipment amounted to \$12.1 million for Fiscal 2016.
+The Company expects to increase capital expenditures in Fiscal 2017 to support volume growth.

 On January 25, 2013, the Company sold 400,000 shares of Special Series D Preferred Stock ("Series D Preferred"), par value \$1 per share for an aggregate purchase price of \$20 million.
 On May 2, 2014, the Company redeemed 160,000 shares of Series D Preferred, representing 40% of the amount outstanding, for an aggregate price of \$8 million.
 On August 1, 2014, The Company redeemed 120,000 shares of Series D Preferred, representing 50% of the amount outstanding, for an aggregate price of \$6 million.
+On April 29, 2016, the Company redeemed 120,000 shares of Series D Preferred, representing the remaining shares outstanding, for an aggregate price of \$6 million.
 See Note 5 of Notes to Consolidated Financial Statements.